Chondria/SiB/docs/from-transaction-to-block.md

 }
 ```

-Substrate runtime also provides an interface that enables external client and
+Substrate runtime also provides an interface that enables core client and
 FRAME executive pallet to validate an extrinsic within a given block [here](https://paritytech.github.io/polkadot-sdk/master/src/sc_transaction_pool/graph/pool.rs.html#72-77) and [here](https://paritytech.github.io/polkadot-sdk/master/src/frame_executive/lib.rs.html#636-672)

 A valid transaction is defined in Substrate like so: